Akbarhusain12/churn-project/readme.md

 ## ✨ Future Improvements

   - [ ] Add functionality for bulk prediction via CSV upload in the Flask app.
-  - [ ] Integrate SHAP or LIME for model explainability (XAI).
-  - [ ] Deploy the application using Docker and a cloud service (e.g., AWS, GCP, Heroku).
+  - [ ] Deploy the application using Docker and a cloud service (e.g., AWS, GCP, Heroku)
-  - [ ] Implement experiment tracking with tools like MLflow or DVC.

 -----